BLibs/Primo_Modifier_Patch/README.md

     ```sh
     python main.py
     ```
-- Compile the .exe which can then be ran in any environment, in my case as a scheduled task in Windows.
+- Compile the .exe which can then be ran in any environment.
     ```sh
     pyinstaller --onefile --clean main.py